 • Many people don’t know the programs exist

-• Some believe they earn “too much” without checking the actual limits
+• Some believe they earn “too much” without checking the actual limits or the income disregards

-• Some assume owning a home disqualifies them
+• Some assume owning a home disqualifies them (it doesn’t)

 • The application process can seem daunting

-IRMAA: The Higher-Income Supplement Surcharge
+IRMAA: The Higher-Income Surcharge (the Opposite of an MSP)

-While MSPs help lower-income beneficiaries, the opposite effect applies to higher earners.
+While MSPs help lower-income beneficiaries, the opposite mechanism applies to higher earners.
 The Income-Related Monthly Adjustment Amount (IRMAA) adds a surcharge to both Part B and Part D premiums for beneficiaries whose income exceeds certain thresholds.

 Key Takeaways

-• Medicare Savings Programs pay Part B premiums, deductibles, and cost-sharing for eligible lower-income Medicare beneficiaries
+• Medicare Savings Programs pay Part B premiums, deductibles, and cost-sharing for eligible lower-income Medicare beneficiaries — worth $2,400 to $7,000+ a year

 • An estimated 1–2 million eligible beneficiaries are not enrolled — if your income is modest, check whether you qualify